MichaelDataM/Data-Model-Evaluation/README.md

 1. ROC\AUC and visualization
 2. learning curve and visualization
-3. precision-recall curve and visualization
+3. Precision-recall curve and visualization
-4. cross-validation
+4. Cross-validation
-5. grid-search
+5. Grid-search